Microsoft Showcases Data, AI Solutions At Web Summit Qatar

-(MENAFN- Zex PR Wire) Doha, Qatar, 28th February 2024, ZEX PR WIRE , Microsoft showcased its latest solutions in Data and Artificial Intelligence (AI) at Web Summit Qatar 2024, yesterday.
+Doha, Qatar: Microsoft showcased its latest solutions in Data and Artificial Intelligence (AI) at Web Summit Qatar 2024, yesterday.

 During the media tour at the Microsoft stand, Lana Khalaf, General Manager, Microsoft Qatar shed light on how AI can be a game-changer for startups, revolutionising the way they operate and thrive in today's competitive landscape.